 The Gray Ruby Diaries occasionally receives free products and payment to feature items on this site.
 I take a lot of pride in endorsing products I love.
 I hope you trust that I would never let that get in the way of sharing my personal opinions with you.
-Thank you again for reading.
+Thank you again for reading about how to create healthy sleep habits.
 I hope by sharing my experiences you can take away little pieces to make your life easier and happier!